directvt/vtm/doc/embedded-object-protocol.md

 - **Persistence**: Metadata is stored per-cell; survives scrollback, window resizing, and reflows.
 - **Coloring**: The underlying cell **SGR fgc** maps to `currentColor` (for SVG).
 - **Z-order**: Default is **background** (text on top). **SGR 7 (Reverse Video)** toggles the cell to **foreground** (object on top of text).
+- **Non-destructive**: Outputting an object does not destroy existing text in the cells.
+Only the **SGR bgc** (background color) is replaced by the object's visual data.
 - **Re-rasterization**: The Graphical Frontend (FÉ) re-renders the object upon cell size changes to maintain pixel-perfection.

 #### Sequence Format